+Revenue Accounting

-Revenue Accounting and Assurance: Revenue Accounting is a complex business process in an airline as it is responsible for accurate and timely revenue declaration, ensuring interline payments are billed correctly and adherence to IFRS and audit compliances.
-In addition, crucial strategic decisions are made using revenue accounting data in an airline.
+Revenue accounting is a complex business process in an airline, responsible for accurate and timely revenue declaration, ensuring correct interline payments, and adherence to IFRS and audit compliances.
+Crucial strategic decisions are made using revenue accounting data in an airline.

-With over 30 years of experience and a leadership position in revenue accounting, the Company enables leading global airlines to streamline and simplify their revenue accounting processes.
-The company continues to work with airlines in addressing business challenges like NDC which has been the seamless transition to the new retailing world.
+With over 30 years of experience and a leadership position in revenue accounting, The Company enables leading global airlines to streamline and simplify their revenue accounting processes.
+The Company continues to work with airlines in addressing business challenges, such as NDC, facilitating a seamless transition to the new retailing world.